Cosmic-Noir/key-quest/README.md

   npm install
 ```

-4. Running the Game - Run the following command in the project directory, this will launch SpaceType Quest in your default web browser:
+4. Running the Game - Run the following command in the project directory, this will launch Key Quest in your default web browser:

 ```sh
   npm start